Houtamelo/comfy-print/README.md

 A: To take care of my future self: by leaving it implicit, I'm counting on my future brain to read the code and figure out the exact order of guards being locked/unlocked.

-By explicitly writing `drop(guard)`, I'm making it clear where locks are released, thus my future brain will have less opportunities to make mistakes.
+By explicitly writing `drop(guard)`, I'm making it clear where locks are released, thus my future brain will have fewer opportunities to make mistakes.

 This also makes it clear for other programmers reading the code, they will have an easier time understanding my intentions.